If you have a question that is not listed in the FAQs below, contact the Elections Division at [email protected] or call

-Q. What are the dates of the federal primary and general elections?
+Q. What is the date of the federal general election?

-A: A federal primary election is held every even-numbered year on the first Tuesday after the first Monday in June.
-A federal general election is held every even-numbered year on the first Tuesday after the first Monday in November.
+A: A federal general election is held every even-numbered year on the first Tuesday after the first Monday in November.
 Presidential elections are combined with congressional, statewide, state district, and county elections.

 The 2024 federal general election will be held on Tuesday, November 5th, 2024.